Updated: Jun 28

 “They adapt really well!
 I started FT a year ago with my two, 1 is 11 and the other is 6.
 I trained them on a leash for a couple months before so they could go outside with me for a bit.
 They were nervous at first (I was especially careful about the slide outs), I’m impressed with my troopers, they adjusted well😻”

-”We travel with our cat.
+”We travel with our cat in our RV.
 She needs about 15 minutes of crisis when we start moving each time, but then settles in.
 We try not to change anything else and give her space.
 She is old (15) and didn’t start traveling until she was 13, so it was an adjustment, but I’d rather travel with her than leave her somewhere.”

 A great way to make sure you can locate your cat is to attach a locator tile to their collar.
 This is great because the tile locator allows you to track your cats/tiles from your cell phone within 200 feet.
 I even read of people who have trained their cat to return when the tile is ringed!!!

-Some cat owners choose to purchase a cat enclosure for use outside.
+Some cat owners choose to purchase a cat enclosure for use outside the RV.
 These allow your cat to be outside in a safe manner without risk of running off.
 We personally don't use one but I have read that lots of people love them.

-So you may be wondering how can I let my cats out and be safe?
+So you may be wondering how can I let my cats out of the RV and be safe?
 You need to train them to walk on a leash.

 Why would I need to leash my cats you say?
 If your cats are used to going outside and you are in a national park like we were when we worked at Grand Teton or anywhere else that requires it, they have to be leashed.

-Yes, this is how our cat Hickory reacted the first time.
+Yes, this is how our cat Hickory reacted the first time she was in a cat harness.
 But don't give up!

 Over the next couple of weeks have your cat wear the holster several hours a day until they no longer seem to mind it.
 Now it is time to attach the leash and try a walk.
 There is a good chance you will be dragging your cat the first few times as they are not going to like it.
 Just be patient and eventually they will start to walk on the leash.
-We found that once they realized they would not be able to go out without a leash, they would go straight to it if they wanted to go out.
+We found that once they realized they would not be able to go out of the RV without a leash, they would go straight to it if they wanted to go out and explore.

 INTRODUCING YOUR CAT TO THE RV

-The next step is to get them used to your RV.
-Most cats don’t like new things or spaces so before you head out on a trip you need to get your cat used to your rig.
-We introduced the cats to the RV months before we hit the road.
-You need to hang out with them for a couple of hours in the rig for many days.
+The next step is to get your cat used to your RV.
+Most cats don’t like new things or spaces so before you head out on a trip you need to get your cat used to your RV.
+We introduced our cats to the RV months before we hit the road.
+You need to hang out with them for a couple of hours in the RV for many days.
 We feed them their favorite food in the RV, played with their favorite toys and just hang out allowing them time to get used to the new space.

 It might be helpful to take your cat for a ride in your car a few times if they are not used to riding around.
 This will get them used to the motion of a moving vehicle before you set off in your RV with your cat.